zlwagener/CSCI-1113-1913/README.md

 # CSCI-1913

-There is a description of each project below, along with which the classes they contain.
+There is a description of each project below, along with which classes they contain.

 **Perte De Temps** - (Java) Allows the user to play the card game Perte De Temps, which is "time waster" in french.
 Utilizes arrays and linked stacks.